-Each of the following areas is part of the UNLedu 4.1 Web Framework and is displayed by default.
+Each of these areas is part of the framework and is displayed by default.

-hide-wdn_identity_managementIdentity Management MAY be removed on sites which utilize authentication mechanisms which are not connected to UNL Identity Management services.
+hide-wdn_identity_managementIdentity Management may be removed on sites which utilize authentication mechanisms which are not connected to university Identity Management services.

-1. Terminal Pages as a definition, encompasses both pages that are freestanding documents retrieved through direct links, but containing no UNL "child" links of their own, or transactional pages such as freestanding forms or web applications.
+Pages that are freestanding documents retrieved through direct links, but containing no university "child" links of their own, or transactional pages such as forms or web applications.

 This document is maintained by the WDN Shared Governance Board.

-Please thank the following volunteers who have contributed to versions of this document: Kevin Abel, Erin Chambers, Bob Crisler, Ryan Dee, Alan Eno, Michael Fairchild, Loren Frerichs, Anne Holz, Matt Honke, Todd Lanham, Clay Lewis, Richard Lock, Spencer McCoy, Keith McGuffey, Dave Merriman, Jeff O'Brien, Saravanan Raju, Mike Sammons, Melissa Sinner, and Jennifer Thoegersen.
+Please thank the following volunteers who have contributed to versions of this document: Kevin Abel, Becky Aiken, Erin Chambers, Bob Crisler, Ryan Dee, Alan Eno, Michael Fairchild, Loren Frerichs, Anne Holz, Matt Honke, Todd Lanham, Clay Lewis, Richard Lock, Kyle Martens, Spencer McCoy, Keith McGuffey, Dave Merriman, Jeff O'Brien, Mike O'Connor, Saravanan Raju, Mike Sammons, Melissa Sinner, and Jennifer Thoegersen.